dmachard/go-dnscollector/docs/collectors/collector_powerdns.md

 - `powerdns-applied-policy-trigger`: get applied policy trigger
 - `powerdns-applied-policy-type`: get applied policy type
 - `powerdns-metadata[:KEY]`: get  all metadata separated by comma or specific one if a valid [KEY](https://dnsdist.org/rules-actions.html#RemoteLogAction) is provided
+- `powerdns-http-version`: http version used with DoH queries

 Configuration example: